Convince Your Partner – Persuasive Techniques Activity

 In my first year of teaching, I looked obsessively for new ways to engage my students.
 Ways that would spark their curiosity and create a buzz in the classroom.

 One of these ways was to have students create a silly checklist or ‘how to’.
-They were asked to explain in five steps how to clean your teeth or drive a car.
-I watched as students began to recalled what they did when they cleaned their teeth or what mum and dad did when they drove.
+They were asked to explain in five steps how to someone should clean their teeth or drive a car.
+I watched as students began to recall what they did when they cleaned their teeth or what mum and dad did when they drove.
 They forgot the hand break and the seatbelt.
 They talked out the problems and figured out how to explain the silly instructions.

-When we teach persuasive writing, it shouldn’t be wrapped around concrete examples like advertising or essays.
+When we teach persuasive writing, it shouldn’t be wrapped solely around concrete examples like advertising or essays.
 Persuasion is all around us.
+It is in human moments between siblings.
+Persuasion, at its core, is about getting what you want.

 “Please, can we go an see this movie?
 You chose last time.”